Caps and Gowns

 Graduates from summer and fall 2023 and spring 2024 master’s, and doctoral candidates are invited to attend the University’s ceremony.
 Only doctoral candidates will be called to the stage individually.
 Master’s degree candidates from each of the schools of Johns Hopkins will be recognized as a group.

 Guest tickets are not required for the School of Education ceremony.

 Will a photographer be taking pictures?

 For the School of Education ceremony a photographer will take 2 pictures; one of the candidates in line and one with the Dean.
 GradImages is the official photographer for our graduation and details on ordering photos will be emailed to candidates as available.

 How do I order my photos?

-Note: T-shirt and flower sales will be located at the two field entrances.
-These shirts have the students’ names on them from all three classes: 2020, 2021, and 2022.
-They can be purchased before or after the ceremony.
+Note: T-shirt and flower sales will be located at the field entrances.
+These shirts have the students’ names on them and can be purchased before or after the ceremony.

 University regulations stipulate that all outstanding accounts must be paid in full before a candidate’s diploma may be released.